FrankBijnen/TripManager/CommonUnits/Vcl.ShellControls/ReadMe.txt

 Notes:

 - If you already have these controls installed, make the modifications described above to your version.
-- Add the subdirectory 'Vcl.ShellControls' to the Search path.
+- The subdirectory 'Vcl.ShellControls' is in the Search path of the Project.